 Additionally, do not use rodenticides; raptors and other predatory animals can often ingest dying rodents, causing secondary poisoning and death.

-Drink bird-friendly coffee with the Bird Friendly certification
+Drink bird friendly coffee with the Bird Friendly certification

 When you buy bird-friendly coffees, you support organic coffee farms in Central and South America that grow their coffee under a more natural forest canopy and avoid harmful pesticides.
 These shade-covered coffee farms have a bird-friendly certification that ensures the employment of more quality habitat for our migratory bird species from North America (and other native wildlife).
 Learn more about some of this author's favorite bird friendly coffees.

 As for the coffee, the shade helps protect the coffee trees from harsh weather and keeps the coffee beans nice and dry, resulting in a richer flavor.
 The birds also protect these certified coffees, as pests are kept in check by feathered pest control.